modeset/-deprecated-utensils/README.md

 ### Reminders and Tasks
 - Look at making the sass files use abstract elements
+- Auto add the buttons
 - Abstract status colors out to a variable to limit the output
 - Anything that has a status color should get a builder?
-- Can we abstract focus/disabled states to a mixin?
+- Should we abstract focus/disabled states to a mixin?
 - Test out the simple form integration
 - Convert media queries
 - Add view layout templates